 In addition, your application must also include a letter of recommendation sent directly from your recommender:

 - Letter of recommendation: Applicants must obtain a letter written in support of their application from a faculty member familiar with their work and research aspirations.
 Normally, this will be the chair of the student’s graduate research advisory committee.
 Please provide the attached information sheet (see below) to the individual who is writing the letter.
 It is the applicant’s responsibility to be sure that the letter is received by the deadline.
 Incomplete applications will not be reviewed.
 Only one letter of recommendation will be accepted.

 As you prepare your application materials, we encourage you to become familiar with your institution’s Institutional Review Board requirements for your research and to begin preparing your IRB protocol.
 Planning ahead in this way will help to ensure that, if your proposed research is funded, you will not experience delays with beginning your fieldwork.

 DEADLINE AND SUBMISSION DETAILS

 Your application should consist of a single combined PDF file that contains all four components from the applicant, as described above.
 Please label the PDF with your last name followed by RLF 2023, i.e. “Smith_RLF 2023.”

-To submit your application, please send the file as an attachment to the SPA’s Secretary, Dr. Sonya Pritzker (email@example.com), by the deadline.
-Applications received after this time and date will not be reviewed.
+To submit your application, please send the file as an attachment to Dr. Nofit Itzhak of the RLF selection committee email@example.com and cc SPA’s Secretary, Dr. Sonya Pritzker firstname.lastname@example.org by the deadline.

 All award and selection committees abide by the SPA’s Conflict of Interest Statement and Recusal Policy.